-This aim of this strategy is to embed the ROAMEF (rationale, objectives, appraisal, monitoring, evaluation, and feedback) cycle of evidence-based policy making as set out in the HM Treasury Green Book.
-Taking this approach will ensure that monitoring data, and intelligence from the TfN Analytical Framework and wider research, is considered within policy design and implementation.
+The aim of this strategy is to embed the ROAMEF (rationale, objectives, appraisal, monitoring, evaluation, and feedback) cycle of evidence based policy making across all of TfN's work, as set out in the HM Treasury Green Book1.
+Taking this approach will ensure that monitoring data and intelligence - both on the progress towards desired outcomes for the North as set out in the STP, and the contribution of TfN's activities towards that - is considered within future policy design and implementation.
 This will help embed a culture of learning both at a strategic level and in project delivery.

-It is also clear that many of the approaches applied elsewhere to Monitoring and Evaluation in transport need to be modified to suit a sub-national transport body such as TfN.
+It is also clear that many of the approaches applied elsewhere to M&E in transport need to be modified to suit a sub-national transport body such as TfN.
 This strategy therefore sets out a bespoke approach developed specifically for TfN.